Ludwiggle/ipynb2docx/README.md

 `$ ipynb2docx <notebook.ipynb>`

 ### How it works

 It converts the notebook to html with `jupyter-nbconvert`, then LaTeX math and equations are converted to png and embedded in the html.
 Finally `pandoc` converts the html to docx.

+## Possible issues

+The css+Jupyter header in the html temporary html file is considered to end at the first html heading <h1>.
+If the temporary html starts with <h2> of <h3> and so on, the LaTeX expressions are not recognized.. fix in progress